 Once you know who your target consumers are, it’s time to start finding influencers who can reach them.
 There are a few different ways to do this.

-- You can use an influencer marketing platform like BuzzSumo or Traackr.
+- Use an influencer marketing platform like BuzzSumo or Traackr.

-- You can search for relevant hashtags on social media platforms like Twitter and Instagram.
+- Search for relevant hashtags on social media platforms like Twitter and Instagram.

-- You can reach out to influencers who have worked with your competitors.
+- Reach out to influencers who have worked with your competitors.

-- You can use Google AdWords to find influencers who have written about topics related to your brand.
+- Use Google AdWords to find influencers who have written about topics related to your brand.

 Once you’ve found some potential influencers, it’s time to start narrowing down your list.
 Look at the number of followers they have, the engagement rate of their posts, and the relevance of their audience to your brand.